 \section{Abstract}

-We study the partial fragmentation of a strange quark star into strangelets during the process of the merger of two strange quark stars or of a strange quark star with a neutron star.
+We study the partial fragmentation of a strange quark star into strangelets during the process of merger of two strange quark stars.
 We discuss the fate of the fragments considering their possible evaporation into nucleons.
-We show that only the small amount of large size strangelets produced by tidal forces can survive evaporation, while the strangelets formed during and after the merger evaporate completely into nucleons.
-In this way we show that: 1) the density of strangelets in the galaxy is too low to be able to affect significantly the evolution of stars and the probability of direct detection of a strangelet is negligible; 2) the matter ejected by the strange quark star during and after the merger evaporates into nucleons and therefore can contribute to the kilonova signal.
+We show that only a rather small amount of large size strangelets, ejected from the spiral arms in the post-merger, survives a total evaporation into nucleons.
+In this way we demonstrate that: 1) the density of strangelets in the galaxy is too low to trigger the conversion of all neutron stars into strange quark stars and it allows the co-existence of both types of compact objects; 2) the probability of direct detection of a strangelet is negligible and therefore its non-detection is compatible with the strange quark matter hypothesis; 3) most of the matter ejected during and after the merger of two strange quark stars evaporates into nucleons and therefore it can generate a kilonova-like signal.